CTXz/Not-so-Tiny-Dimmer/README.md

 To navigate trough the patch bank, a single push button is provided.
 Once the last patch has been reached, the first patch is loaded again upon button press.
 Many patches also offer a tweakable parameter, such as brightness and speed control.
 A potentiometer is used to adjust these parameters in real time.

-To compensate for sloppy hardware jobs, the firmware also comes with potentiometer and push button noise reduction to reduce LED flicker and false color toggling.
+To compensate for sloppy hardware jobs, the firmware also offers potentiometer and push button noise reduction to reduce brightness flickering and false patch toggling.
 It should be noted however, that these features cost program flash and runtime cycles and can be adjusted or disabled in the [configuration header](src/config.h).

-The controller firmware has been written for and ATtiny85 chips, but will tightly fit onto a ATtiny25 chip if fewer and minimal patches are used.
+The controller firmware has been written for ATtiny85 chips, but will tightly fit onto a ATtiny25 chip if fewer and minimal patches are used.
 Unless the controller is planned to be used as a simple single-color WS2812 RGB dimmer, it is really recommended to at least use an ATiny45, preferably an ATiny85 if one wants make full use of all features.

+#### Building

-The schematics and PCB files, including gerbers, for the WS2812 and non-addressable LED strips versions can be found here:
+The schematics and PCB files, including the gerbers, for the WS2812 and non-addressable LED strips versions can be found here:

 - [WS2812](kicad/Not-So-Tiny-Dimmer/)
 - [Non-Addressable strips](kicad/Not-So-Tiny-Dimmer_Non-addr/)

-Alternatively, one can also build the Tiny Dimmer on a perf board.
-A perf board layout diagram for the WS2812 version has been provided bellow.
+Alternatively, one can also build the Tiny Dimmer on a perfboard.
+A perfboard layout diagram for the WS2812 version has been provided in the [perfboard section)(#Perfboard) bellow.

 The following components are required to build a Not-so-Tiny dimmer for WS2812 strips: